esciencecenter-digital-skills/Natural-language-processing/episodes/03-embeddings.md

 [('euro', 0.5166667103767395)]
 ```

-This one also works, and it is based on the orthography of the words:
+This analogy also works, and it is based on the orthography of the words:

 $$
 \overrightarrow{\text{apple}} - \overrightarrow{\text{apples}} + \overrightarrow{\text{cars}} \approx \overrightarrow{\text{car}}